 Using Approved Appliances and Gas Fitters

-Australian Gas Association appliance certification labelsAustralia has some of the most stringent standards on gas appliance combustion emissions.
+Australian Gas Association appliance certification labelsAustralia has some of the most stringent standards on gas appliance combustion reaction emissions.

 This makes our indoor gas heaters very safe to use.